meg768/homebridge-telldus-tellstick-duo/README.md

 after motion has been detected.
 Default is 60 seconds.

-By adding the **notify** property you may get notified when the motion sensor has been triggered is Pushover is enabled.
+By adding the **notify** property you may get notified when the motion sensor has been triggered if notifications are enabled.

 ## Pushover Support

-By adding a **pushover** section in the configuration file you will be able to send messages using **Pushover**.
+By adding a **pushover** section in the configuration file you will be enable to send messages using **Pushover**.

 ```javascript
     ...